Light management

 - A Subject (+ secondary subjects), even in landscape photos.

-- Clue (leading lines), or Vibe (layering, negative space, light/shadow, space) that guides the energy toward the subject.
+- Clue (leading lines), or Vibe (layering, negative space, light/shadow, space) that guides the attention energy toward the subject.

 - Balance of any heavy composition(eg. balance a dark object with shadow)